Personalized Federated Learning with Exact Stochastic Gradient Descent: Conclusions

-We propose PFLEGO, an algorithm for personalized FL with the unique, and novel to the best of our knowledge, property that it achieves exact SGD minimization of the total training loss.
-We rely on a NN architecture that includes shared and client-specific layers.
-We show rigorously that PFLEGO performs exact SGD-based optimization, where the stochasticity arises due to randomness in client participation, and therefore it achieves faster convergence and lower training loss than state-of-the-art alternatives such as FedAvg and FedPer.
-Importantly, PFLEGO's advantage arises in regimes where a high degree of personalization is needed.
+We propose PFLEGO, a new Personalized FL algorithm which has theoretical convergence guarantees and, compared to previous FL methods it has lower computation cost.
+Regarding convergence, we show rigorously that PFLEGO performs exact SGD-based steps, where the stochasticity arises due to randomness in client participation.
+Experimentally, we observe that we can achieve faster convergence and lower training loss than state-of-the-art alternatives such as FedAvg, FedPer and others.
+Importantly, PFLEGO's advantage arises in regimes where a high degree of personalization is needed, since as seen in the experiments its performance does not saturate but it keeps improving with the number of local client updates.
+At the same time these local updates are computationally efficient since they do not require additional neural network evaluations.
+We show that the convergence of PFLEGO is ensured through a rigorous proof which holds even in non-convex settings, e.g., neural networks, where a $\mathcal{O} \left (\frac{1}{\sqrt{T}} \right )$ convergence rate is established with respect to the number of communication rounds $T$.

-In this work, the degree of personalization i.e. the overlap between the subsets of classes available to each client was assumed to be known a priori.
-If this were not known, a learning algorithm would need to be devised, which gradually learns the degree of personalization needed e.g through estimating similarity of tasks of different clients, so as to decide whether a personalization algorithm (e.g. PFLEGO) would be needed or not.
-In this work, we aimed at optimizing total training loss over clients.
-Another issue would be to elaborate on fairness aspects by ensuring similar loss across clients through a carefully selected objective function and subsequent decentralized FL process.
+There exists several issues that warrant further investigation.
+First, in this work, the degree of personalization, i.e., the overlap between the subsets of classes available to each client, was assumed to be known a priori.
+If this were not known, a learning algorithm would need to be devised, which gradually learns the degree of personalization needed, e.g., through estimating similarity of tasks of different clients, so as to decide whether a personalization algorithm (e.g., PFLEGO) would be needed or not.
+Second, in this work, we aimed at optimizing total training loss over clients.
+Another direction for investigation would be to elaborate on fairness aspects by ensuring similar loss across clients, through a carefully selected objective function and a subsequent decentralized FL process. {Third, our current analysis and experiments demonstrate robustness to random client participation in each round, but do not address the case where the client population itself evolves over time.
+Extending PFLEGO to handle dynamic client participation, where new clients may join and others may leave, is an important direction for future work.
+Fourth, although our method is robust to partial participation and stragglers, we do not explicitly model or simulate unreliable network conditions or client dropouts due to connectivity issues.
+Incorporating and evaluating PFLEGO under more realistic network reliability scenarios is another valuable avenue for future research.
+Fifth, while our experiments focus on classification tasks, the PFLEGO framework is general and can be directly applied to regression problems or to data with non-IID features, as long as the loss function is differentiable.
+Exploring the performance of PFLEGO on regression tasks and more diverse data modalities is an interesting direction for future work.}